pallets/flask/docs/cli.rst

 PyCharm Integration
 -------------------

-Prior to PyCharm 2018.1, the Flask CLI features weren't yet fully integrated into PyCharm.
-We have to do a few tweaks to get them working smoothly.
+PyCharm Professional provides a special Flask run configuration.
+For the Community Edition, we need to configure it to call the ``flask run`` CLI command with the correct environment variables.
 These instructions should be similar for any other IDE you might want to use.

 In PyCharm, with your project open, click on *Run* from the menu bar and go to *Edit Configurations*.
 You'll be greeted by a screen similar to